 There’s actually a good chance a process you’re trying to optimise through AI or Machine Learning can be solved through automation and some simple rules or calculations instead, at least as a first step.
 AI initiatives are always preceded by automation, and automation initiatives can sometimes be converted into AI down the road – the two concepts, like Datamine’s values, are better together.

 Automation is the first step if you’re keen to get into the AI and Machine Learning sphere - the next step is seeking help from the experts and putting the ball into motion.
-Check out this article outlining how to optimise business inefficiencies through AI and Machine Learning, or schedule a quick chat with an expert in the field to learn more.
+Download our Predictive and AI Modelling Whitepaper to learn more, or schedule a quick chat with an expert in the field to learn more.